Lightning-AI/litgpt/README.md

 ## Community showcase

-Check out the projects below using and building on LitGPT.
-If you have a project you'd like to add to this section, please don't hestiate to open a pull request.
+Check out the projects below that use and build on LitGPT.
+If you have a project you'd like to add to this section, please don't hesitate to open a pull request.

 &nbsp;